IanLaFlair/QSurv/README.md

 -   **Trustless Rewards**: Creators lock funds in a Smart Contract; respondents get paid *instantly* upon verification.
 -   **AI Verification**: Google Gemini 2.0 Flash analyzes every answer for quality and relevance.
 No more spam!
+-   **Viral Referral System**: Users earn a **25% commission** for every valid response driven through their unique referral link.
+-   **Staking Multipliers**: Respondents can stake QUs to unlock "Analyst" or "Oracle" tiers, earning up to **25% bonus rewards** on every survey.
 -   **Decentralized Storage**: Survey data is pinned to **IPFS** (via Pinata) for censorship resistance.
 -   **Qubic Wallet Integration**: Seamless login using **MetaMask Snap** for Qubic.
 -   **Qubic Testnet Integration**: Fully integrated with the Qubic Testnet for locking funds and processing payouts, delivering a "Mainnet-like" experience with instant finality.